Writers Sauce - WWC - MWS 27-April-2023

 - This provides a huge head start in the process of marketing and selling your book.

-So, although it may seem like its another daunting project to tackle.
+So, although it may seem like it’s another daunting project to tackle.
 Creating an audiobook will expand your readership, make your story more accessible and give you great feedback even if you haven’t released yet.

 Over the next few months we’ll be breaking down how to go about giving your story the best possible voice.
 This will be done in person in the city of Melbourne.
 Notes will be added to Writers Sauce following each workshop.